ryefroggy/pachi-api/README.md

 # Pachi Maze API

-API for planned PachiMari maze game.
+WIP API for planned PachiMari maze game.
 Initially just a leaderboard (no sign in to play.
 Think arcade machines.)

 DB Setup:
 - in psql: